gtg922r/hestia-timer/README.md

 Steps are automatically sorted by time in descending order, with the earliest steps (highest time value) appearing first.

+## Sound Notifications

+The timer includes an optional sound notification system that:
+- Plays a gentle alert sound when each new step begins
+- Can be toggled on/off using the bell icon in the top right
+- Requires user interaction before playing (browser security requirement)
+- Works across all modern browsers
+- Automatically adjusts to your system volume

+Sound notifications are disabled by default and must be explicitly enabled by clicking the bell icon.
+Due to browser security policies, sound will only play after the user has interacted with the page.

+## Credits

+Notification sound from [akx/Notifications](https://github.com/akx/Notifications) under dual license (CC Attribution 3.0 Unported or CC0 Public Domain).

 ## License

 MIT